CAB Logo - Adviceguide home page link

 • staying in a hostel or night shelter, for example, in a Salvation Army or Church Army hostel

-• school or college leavers still aged under 20 who have left school or college after 30 April.
-They will be disregarded until 1 November of the same year whether or not they take up employment
+• school or college leavers still aged under 20 who have left school or college after 30 April - they will be disregarded until 1 November of the same year whether or not they take up employment

-• aged 18 and someone is entitled to child benefit for them.
-This includes a school or college leaver in remunerative work, or a person in local authority care
+• aged 18 and someone is entitled to child benefit for them - this includes a school or college leaver in remunerative work, or a person in local authority care

 • members of a religious community